コンテンツにスキップ

 わたしとここ ー三浦市ー

-"Me and Here" is a series in which people with ties to Kanagawa Prefecture talk about themselves and the cities and spots within the prefecture.
+"Me and Here" is a series in which people with ties to Kanagawa Prefecture talk about themselves and the towns and spots within the prefecture.

 ◆SAM Tachibana◆

-Born and raised in Miura, after graduating from high school, she lived in Yokohama, Meguro, and Vancouver, Canada, before returning to her hometown of Miura in 2023 and opening an administrative scrivener's office.
-Her main work is to revitalize Miura and improve the quality of life of Miura residents, and she also posts about Miura on Instagram and is a member of a volunteer group that works to beautify the environment.
-While living in Vancouver, she hosted "Vege Yoga," which combines food and yoga.
-She is currently working as a yoga instructor.
+Born and raised in Miura, after graduating from high school she lived in Yokohama, Meguro, and Vancouver, Canada before returning to her hometown in 2023 to open an administrative scrivener's office.
+Her main work is to revitalize Miura and improve the quality of life of its residents, and she also posts about Miura on Instagram and is a member of a volunteer group involved in environmental beautification activities.
+While living in Vancouver, she hosted "Vegetarian Yoga," which combines food and yoga.
+She is currently also active as a yoga instructor.

 Me and Miura City.